If there’s one thing I enjoy more than anything, it’s buying toys for my cats. They love their toys. Here is my list of the top 10 cat toys for 2020.

 Leftover Boxes from the Grocery Store

-One commonly overlooked toy is the old fashioned cardboard display box that you can find at places like Aldi grocery store.
+One commonly overlooked toy is the old-fashioned cardboard display box that you can find at places like Aldi grocery stores.
 My cats absolutely love to bite on these and rip them apart like confetti.

 The Huge Variety Pack of Toys

 If you just brought home your very first cat, you may want to purchase a whole starter set of toys for your cat.
 This will allow you to find out what your new cat likes to play with, but for a cheaper price than if you were to buy them individually.